- Date:

 - establishing a new DPS in Victoria.

 For queries about individual DPS, schools may contact the individual setting or the relevant Executive Director Area.
-Refer to Office for contact details for each regional office.
+Refer to Office locations(opens in a new window) for contact details for each regional office.

 For general queries about this policy please contact the Designated Purpose Settings Unit at: designated.purpose.settings@education.vic.gov.au